paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-115-agricultural-commodity-policy-and-programs.md

 **(f) Effective price for barley** In determining the effective price for barley under subsection (b), the Secretary shall use the all-barley price.

-**(g) Reference price for temperate japonica rice** In order to reflect price premiums, the Secretary shall provide a reference price with respect to temperate japonica rice in an amount equal to the amount established under subparagraph (F) of [section 9011(19) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section9011/19&num=0&edition=prelim), as adjusted by paragraph (8) of such section, multiplied by the ratio obtained by dividing—
+**(g) Reference price for temperate japonica rice** In order to reflect price premiums, the Secretary shall provide a reference price with respect to temperate japonica rice in an amount equal to the amount established under paragraph (19)(A)(vi) of [section 9011 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9011), as adjusted by paragraph (8) of such section, multiplied by the ratio obtained by dividing—

-(1) the simple average of the marketing year average price of medium grain rice from the 2012 through 2016 crop years; by
+(1) the simple average of the marketing year average price of medium grain rice from the 2017 through 2021 crop years; by

-(2) the simple average of the marketing year average price of all rice from the 2012 through 2016 crop years.
+(2) the simple average of the marketing year average price of all rice from the 2017 through 2021 crop years.

 **(h) Effective price for seed cotton**